 Staying safe doesn’t happen by accident

 In winter conditions, you need to understand the risks and take measures to stay safe.
 By preparing in advance and taking steps to avoid potential risks, you will be set to conquer the winter months with ease.
-At Elephant, we like to reward our customers for being safe and making safe choices.
+At Elephant, we like to reward our customers for being prepared and making safe choices.
 We have a whole range of discounts, not just for having a clean driving record, but even just for having common safety features on your car like a backup camera or Bluetooth!
 To make sure you and your car are covered beyond best driving practices this winter, get a quick quote with us online today.